Learning how to make lotion and homemade products is really fun.

 Before we begin the lesson on how to make lotion, let’s look at the key ingredients you will require.

-Common additives in skin care include Vitamin E oil and Rosemary Extract.
+Common additives in skincare include Vitamin E oil and Rosemary Extract.

-It is important however, to not make the mistake of thinking that preservatives and antioxidants do the same job!
+It is important, however, to not make the mistake of thinking that preservatives and antioxidants do the same job.

 The claims you read on a skincare label, are from the active part of the product.

 There are many oils to choose, from depending on the skin type you want to formulate for, and the desired consistency of your end product.
 We have written a complete glossary of botanical oils, which you can read about here.

-The type of emulsifier you use when you make your own lotion, will come down to personal preference, ideally, you want to think about the kind of texture you want to create,
+The type of emulsifier you use when you make your own lotion will come down to personal preference, ideally, you want to think about the kind of texture you want to create,

 Some emulsifiers have to be combined with another emulsifier; this is because they have more than one component and need to be balanced with another emulsifier.

 For some, you can use two thirds emulsifying wax and one third conditioning emulsifier, for others you can use one emulsifier one thickener.
 So get to know the different types of emulsifiers available and experiment with a few, until you get the desired texture.

 One of the biggest reasons someone is attracted to a product is the smell.

-Use your preservative according to the manufacturer’s instructions, make notes of recommended temperatures and percentages, as they do have a flash point.
+Use your preservative according to the manufacturer’s instructions, make notes of recommended temperatures and percentages, as they do have a flashpoint.

-If you are going down the route of using natural alternatives, I am going to be devil’s advocate here, and ask do you really want to create a formula that is harvesting microbes, bacteria, and fungi?
+If you are going down the route of using natural alternatives, or preservative-free – we going to be devil’s advocate here, and ask do you really want to create a formula that is harvesting microbes, bacteria, and fungi?
 Or are you wanting to create a product that has the potential to go off quickly?

 Whilst there are some natural preservatives becoming available, you must make your choice wisely, ensure you get scientific evidence from accredited sources before you begin, especially if you want to go commercial one day.

 The bottom line is if it doesn’t pass a laboratory challenge, then stick to a commercial preservative, our article what are parabens, goes into greater depth about the use of preservatives.

 These include stearic acid, which creates a thick texture.
-Cetyl alcohol and cetearyl alcohol will give your formula more slip and glide
+Cetyl alcohol and Cetearyl alcohol will give your formula more slip and glide

 Obviously the amount of water used will determine the thickness of your lotion.